unikraft/unikraft/doc/guides/kraft.rst

 pertaining to compatibility and availability of source code and will populate your application directory with new files and folders, including:

-  * ``deps.json`` -- This file holds information about which version of the Unikraft core and additional libraries to use for the build.
+  * ``kraft.yaml`` -- This file holds information about which version of the Unikraft core, additional libraries, which architectures and platforms to target and which network bridges and volumes to mount durirng runtime.
   * ``Makefile.uk`` -- A Kconfig target file you can use to create compile-time toggles for your application.
   * ``build/`` -- All build artifacts are placed in this directory including